Verigreen/dockerfiles/verigreen/2.0.0/README.md

   - `/root/.ssh/config` file that configures `ssh` to use the above-mentioned keys when accessing the right domain.
 For example for domain `my.example.com` and user `myuser` you could have a `config` file that looks like this:

   - `/root/.ssh/known_hosts` file **is optional**.
-If it specified, it should contain the public key for the git server (e.g. Atlassian Stash) which hosts the git remote repository.
-If it is not specified, this container provides a `run.sh` script that will attempt to retrieve the key by using the value for `remote_url` in the `/var/vg/config/run.yml`.
+When specified, it should contain the public key for the git server (e.g. Atlassian Stash) which hosts the git remote repository.
+When not specified, this container provides a `run.sh` script that will attempt to retrieve the key by using the value for `remote_url` in the `/var/vg/config/run.yml`.

 ```
 # /root/.ssh/config